-However, it’s 2019 and apparently in the midst of R Kelly’s bullshit, Boris Johnson’s tomfoolery and lord only knows what else, some individuals in the travel industry are behaving ridiculously as well.
+However, it’s 2019 and apparently in the midst of R Kelly’s BS, Boris Johnson’s tomfoolery and lord only knows what else, some individuals in the travel industry are behaving ridiculously as well.
 What can I say, planet earth just keeps getting better.

 Allow me to back up a little and set the scene.

 Spud Hilton (yes, the man is named after a potato), former editor of the travel section of the San Francisco Chronicle took to Twitter, saying that bikini-clad influencers are ‘the cam girls of travel content’:

 After said Tweet, lots of people in the industry (read: bloggers and influencers) got very offended and proceeded to vent about how outrageous it was that they were being compared to – gasp – cam girls.